ZAKI1905/academic-kickstart/content/home/about.md

   course = "BSc in Physics"
   institution = "Sharif University of Technology" year = 2012

 +++

 # Biography

 Mohammadreza Zakeri is a postdoc researcher at the Institute of Theoretical Physics (ITP), Chinese Academy of Sciences (CAS).
+He researches dark matter and neutrino by making models beyond the Standard Model (SM).